RichardLangner/MultiTapButton/README.md

 	`button1.userBoolA`<br>
 	`button1.userBoolB`<br>
   `button1.userULongA`<br>
-  `button1.userULongB`.
+  `button1.userULongB`

   ## CUSTOMISING YOUR BUTTONS
   All timing parameters are available to the user.
 You can set the debounce period, the milliseconds after which a tap becomes a press, and the maximum gap between multiple taps (the inter-tap gap, after which it decides taps have ceased and it will return the number of taps).
- Here is an example of setting all the available custom values when creating a button.<br><br>
+  Below is an example of setting all the available custom values when creating a button.<br><br>
- To create a button to be active HIGH pin on GPIO2, debounced for 20ms, have a tap maximum time of 400ms and inter-tap gap of no more than 200ms.<br>
+  To use a button connected to the GPIO2 pin which is active HIGH, debounced for 20ms, has a tap maximum time of 400ms and inter-tap gap of no more than 200ms, it is coded thus<br>
  `MultiTapButton button1(2, HIGH, 20, 400, 200);`

   ## EXAMPLE CODE